After a Times-Dispatch investigation, state watchdog recommends changes to "woefully inadequate" guardianship system

 Among many shortcomings in the private system, JLARC found that once guardians are appointed by the courts, they operate without “any standards.”

-They don’t have a limit on the number of people under their care.
+Guardians don’t have a limit on the number of people under their care.
 They are not required to visit the people under their care to ensure they are being taken care of properly.
-Lawyers used by VCU health for guardianship rarely visited the people placed under their control, the Times-Dispatch investigation found.
-They aren’t required to undergo financial training before taking over a person’s estate.
+Lawyers used by VCU Health for guardianship rarely visited the people placed under their control, the Times-Dispatch investigation found.
+Guardians aren’t required to undergo financial training before taking over a person’s estate.
 There is no formal system for complaints.

 The study was commissioned by lawmakers in 2020 after The Times-Dispatch’s published an investigation by former Times-Dispatch reporter Bridget Balch.
 Del.
 Danica Roem, D-Prince William, and Del.
 Mark Levine, D-Alexandria, proposed the study during the 2020 session.